BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

 \subsection{Countermeasures}

-Due to the stealthiness of BadGraph, the generated graphs remain valid when the backdoor is unintentionally triggered, making it difficult for users to identify the presence of a backdoor solely from the generated results.
+Due to the stealthiness of BadGraph, the generated graphs remain valid when the backdoor in the model is activated, making it difficult for users to identify the presence of a backdoor solely from the generated results.
 Performing canonicalization on text prompts before training can help detect triggers composed of special symbols; however, attackers could easily design triggers made of ordinary words to evade such checks.
-Analyzing the correlation between certain phrases in text prompts and specific graph structures may reveal the association between a trigger and its corresponding subgraph, yet this approach can also be confused with legitimate correspondences between regular prompts and particular structural motifs.
-Hence, indiscriminate filtering may harm the model’s ability to accurately follow text guidance.
 Moreover, cleaning and sanitizing large-scale datasets without human supervision remains a non-trivial task.

-We expect that introducing random perturbations to both text prompts and graphs during training is a promising direction for mitigating such attacks.
-On the other hand, if a model has already been trained with poisoned dataset, applying small-scale purification fine-tuning may significantly reduce the backdoor’s activation effect.
-The development of such defenses will be left for future work.
+Regarding the text-graph paired chemical dataset used in previous experiments, we designed and implemented a concrete defense method with experimental validation.
+The defender needs access to the training dataset and knowledge of the latent diffusion model structure, but does not need to retrain or fine-tune the backdoored model---only the sampling process needs to be modified.
+Our method consists of two steps: detection and blocking.
+Models that implement this defense method are referred to as purified models.